muneebdev7/SNPraefentia/README.md

 ### Dependencies

-SNAP requires the following Python packages, which will be automatically installed:
+SNPraefentia requires the following Python packages, which will be automatically installed:

 - pandas (≥1.0.0)
 - numpy (≥1.18.0)
 - requests (≥2.22.0)